 The plant targets to produce 3 MW as per the proposed design for own factory consumption.
-The proposed Factory is a 12500 TCD expandable to 2500.
-The Co-gen power project of 3 MW expandable to 6 MW will mainly operate on mill bagasse during 250 season days the sugar plant will be milling and on saved bagasse for 27 offseason days.
-At designed levels, it will generate about 4 Megawatts and will utilize the surplus power to run other industries.
+The proposed Factory is a 1250 TCD expandable to 1500.
+The Co-gen power project of 3 MW will mainly operate on mill bagasse during 250 season days the sugar plant will be milling and on saved bagasse for 27 offseason days.
+At designed levels, it will generate about 3 Megawatts and will utilize the surplus power to run other industries.

 The proposed design of Co-Gen plant will initially run efficiently with steam powered turbines which although low in power generation efficiency will be cheaper compared with DC motors or hydraulic drives.
-The design specification should allow upgrade of the system to hydraulic system at the time of expansion of the plant to 2500 TCD.
+The design specification should allow upgrade of the system to hydraulic system at the time of expansion of the plant to 1500 TCD.